Symbian9/qmapshack-doc-wiki/DocGisItemsEditMultiple.md

 ## Add points

 You can add  points  by point-n-click on the map temporarily.
-A right mouse button click will finish the operation and you can choose if the new points should be part of the line permanently.
+A right mouse button click will finish the operation and you can choose if the new points should be part of the line permanently to the temporary line.

 ![maproom10.png](images/DocGisItemsEditMultiple/maproom10.png)